Welcome to the Harlandale I.S.D.

 School Health Services Overview

-At Harlandale, caring for your child is the School Nurse's number one priority!
-This may mean having to send your child home for the day to seek medical care for a condition identified by the School Nurse.
-However, maximizing your child's time spent in the learning environment is the ultimate goal for every child, in every classroom, everyday.
-So, sending your child home for the day will only be an option if it is the fastest way of returning your child to the learning environment.
-Non-urgent and non-emergent conditions will be referred to a physician for care, but can be addressed in the physician's office by appointment as much as possible.
-If the condition is urgent or emergent like lacerations or obvious broken bones, the call to you by the School Nurse or School Representative will be made with directions to have your child seen immediately by the ER or Urgent Care Clinic.
+At Harlandale, providing safe care for all children is the School Nurse's number one priority!
+This may mean having to send your child home to seek medical care for a condition identified by the School Nurse.
+Maximizing the time your child spends in the learning environment is our ultimate goal, every day.
+Sending your child home may be the fastest way of returning your child to the learning environment.
+Non-urgent and non-emergent conditions will be referred to a physician for care.
+If your child’s condition is urgent or emergent, you be notified by the School Nurse or School Representative.

 Here is the Law subsection (a) that allows for exclusion of a student for delinquent immunizations.